Dallas Baptist University: Mr. Patriot

-One of DBU's longest running tradition, stemming from when DBU's mascot was the Indians, is the Mr. Patriot pageant.
-This anticipated event, formerly named Mr. Big Chief from 1981 to 2018, allows male students to show off their skills, humor, and creativity.
+One of DBU's longest-running traditions, stemming from when DBU's mascot was the Indians, is the Mr. Patriot pageant.
+This anticipated event, formerly named Mr. Big Chief from 1981 to 2018, allows male students to display their skills, humor, and creativity.
 The show, a mock beauty pageant, begins with an opening number performed by all the contestants and is followed by three categories: the stamp act (formalwear), the tea act (beachwear), and the intolerable act (talent).
 The categories were formerly known as just talent, beachwear, and formalwear.
 Magic tricks, lip-syncing, and musical interpretations are just some of the ways contestants have attempted to gain points in the past.
-The contestant with the most points at the end wins the coveted title, and has rights to wear the coat and hat that have replaced the headdress on display in the Dean Learning Center as the prize.
+The contestant with the most points at the end wins the coveted title and has the right to wear the coat and hat that have replaced the headdress on display in the Dean Learning Center as the prize.